← All Stories

 Now here is where the story gets to what it is really about.

 The bird-spirit returned and found Sedna gone.
-He flew above the sea and beat his wings against the surface.
-Hard enough to raise a storm.
+He flew above the sea and beat his wings against the surface, hard enough to raise a storm.
 Not ordinary weather, not bad luck and cold fronts: a storm with an intention behind it.
 The kind of waves that have a target.
 The kayak pitched.
 Water came in over the sides.

+Her father looked at what was coming and made a calculation.
 He had come to rescue his daughter from a bad marriage.
-Now the storm was asking for her back, and the question he had to answer in the next thirty seconds was: how much does a daughter cost?
-How does she weigh against his own survival?
+Now the storm was asking for her back, and the question he had to answer in the next thirty seconds was simple and terrible: how much does a daughter cost, weighed against his own survival?

 He pushed her over the side.